evilthreads669966/EvadeMe/README.md

 - evade by default assumes that your are passing a function that uses internet
   - If you have a payload that does not require internet then you can pass false to requiresNetworking optional parameter
     - Passing in false to evade allows to skip evasion checks that are related to network analysis
-- evade trailing lambda runs your payload within Dispatchers.Default
-  - you can change this by passing in a different type of CoroutineDispatcher to evade's optional parameter named dispatcher.
 ## Ask a Question?
 - Use [Github issues](https://github.com/evilthreads669966/evademe/issues)
 - Send an email to evilthreads669966@gmail.com